uabrc/uabrc.github.io/docs/data_management/transfer/tutorial/globus_group_tutorial.md

     ![Collection creation form.](./images/gg-create-collection/003-form.png)

 1. Click the "Create Guest Collection" button to create the Collection.
-You will be taken to the details page of the new Collection, on the "Permissions" tab.
+You will be taken to the details page of the new Collection, on the Permissions tab.

     ![Permissions tab of new Collection details page.](./images/gg-create-collection/004-completion.png)